Coverage Path Planning for Holonomic UAVs via Uniaxial-Feasible, Gap-Severity Guided Decomposition: Coverage Path Planning Algorithm

 where \(\mathcal{L}\) is the set of candidate sweep lines in that axis.
 Each inner term measures the distance between two consecutive intersection points that fall outside the ROI.
 These intervals appear either due to internal holes or from disconnected interior spans that arise from the geometry of the polygon.
 Since a back-and-forth sweep would be forced to cross these intervals, the cumulative sum reflects the total excess distance a naive traversal would incur in the absence of decomposition.

 For each sweep line \(L \in \mathcal{L}\) where \( |I(L)| > 2 \), we define a rectangular cross-section bounded between adjacent coordinates in \(X\) or \(Y\), depending on the axis (Equation~\ref{eq:XYcoords}).
-These cross-sections capture regions identify local regions where sweep continuity is interrupted.
+These cross-sections identify local areas where sweep continuity is interrupted.
 We denote them as

 We compare the cumulative severities \(G_H\) and \(G_V\) (see Eq.~\ref{eq:gapseverity}) and choose the axis with greater total.
 The cut is then placed through the midpoint of the bounding box of the union of cross-sections along that axis.
 Specifically, letting \(U_H = \bigcup \mathcal{B}_H\) and \(U_V = \bigcup \mathcal{B}_V\), we define the cut line as: